grange74/jasperserver-go/README.md

 Notes:
 Unfortunately the swagger-go client generation process wasn't as easy as hoped for:
-* Had to vendor the version 0.5.0 packages which are moving in the upcoming 0.6.0 version to github.com/go-openapi
 * Had to remove unused imports, mainly in _responses.go files, including a reference to a models package in this repo
 * Had to add extra backslash to \d other compilation failed with "unknown escape sequence: d"
 * Had to rename a parameter called 'type' which is forbidden